IgorWarzocha/Opencode-Extensions-TUI/README.md

 - **Description** - What it does
 - **Status** - Available or marked as installed

-**Note**: Extension data is loaded from local JSON files in the repository, not from a live API.
+**Note**: Extension data is loaded from local JSON files in the repository.
+Installation status is persisted in a local SQLite database.

 ## For Developers